mueni5/christine/README.md

 Skills page: Showcases a collection of the frameworks i am proficient in.

+## Technologies used
+React - allows to compose each part of our landing page through reusable components

+json server - uses a json file containing all the data needed.

+Netlify - for deployment

+Tailwind -  gives the app a professional appearance, Tailwind will allow us to easily apply multiple styles through combining classnames on our React elements.

 ### Front-end Setup
 To run the front-end of the portfolio, follow these steps: